 Can I get compensation for a work injury?

-If you have been injured because of an accident at work that was not your fault, you may be eligible to claim compensation.
+If you suffer injuries because of an accident at work that was not your fault, you may be eligible to claim compensation.
 Contact Accident Claims UK to find a solicitor to handle your claim.

 What happens if I have an accident at work?